postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 [![headers tab](https://assets.postman.com/postman-docs/58539000.png)](https://assets.postman.com/postman-docs/58539000.png)

 Headers are displayed as key-value pairs under the **Headers** tab.
-Hovering over the header name can give you a description of the header according to the HTTP spec.
+Hovering over the header name can give you a description of the header according to the HTTP specification.
 If you are sending a HEAD request, Postman will show the headers tab by default.

 ## Test results